Martial arts competitions are a great way to test your skills against all kinds of competitors.

 - Hand sanitizer.

-- A first aid kit (medical personnel are often on hand with the necessary equipment, but it may not hurt to have a backup).
+- A first aid kit (medical personnel are often on hand with the necessary equipment, but it may not hurt to have a backup in your bag or the car).

 2. Eat A Good Breakfast